FutureCommerce/Hackathon-Projects/ConsentCommerce/README.md

 This is apparent in the market now as the use of Ad blocker has grown to the biggest (commercial) boycott in human history, the EU-US Safe Harbor treaty has disintigrated and the courts are not supporting click through terms and commercial practices based on quasi consent.

-We need a new way to do things.
+We need new ways to control our data and privacy.

-At the moment people can't track who has their consent, can't manage consent independantly of a service provider, and people have to manage consent with one service provider at a time.
-This is not meaningful and its impossible for people to manage data sharing and have to log into to each provider seperately to manage it.
+People can track consent.
+At the moment we dont have the tools or the awareness to track and manage consent independantly of a service provider.
+To do this people have to manage consent with one service provider at a time.

 ****